dimitri-nicolo/calico/reference/alpha/federation/installation.md

 kubectl create clusterrolebinding binding-kubefed-controller --clusterrole kubefed-controller-role --serviceaccount kube-federation-system:kubefed-controller
 ```

-Run the following command on the host cluster to allow the service account you are using to log in into Calico Enterprise Manager to get, create, and delete network policies.
+Run the following command on the host cluster to allow the service account you are using to log in to Calico Enterprise Manager to get, create, and delete network policies.

 ```
 cat <<EOF | kubectl apply -f -